Felony convictions vacated for 4 former Navy officers in sprawling 'Fat Leonard' bribery scandal

-SAN DIEGO (AP) — The felony convictions of four former Navy officers in one of the worst bribery cases in the maritime branch's history were vacated due to prosecutorial misconduct Wednesday, the latest misstep in the government's yearslong efforts in going after dozens of military officials tied to a defense contractor nicknamed Fat Leonard.
+SAN DIEGO (AP) — The felony convictions of four former Navy officers in one of the worst bribery cases in the maritime branch's history were vacated Wednesday due to questions about prosecutorial misconduct, the latest setback to the government's yearslong efforts in going after dozens of military officials tied to a defense contractor nicknamed Fat Leonard.

 U.S. District Judge Janis Sammartino called the misconduct “outrageous” and agreed to allow the four men to plead guilty to a misdemeanor and pay a $100 fine each.

-The case took a surprising turn at a sentencing hearing in federal court in San Diego for the former officers.
+The surprising turn in the case came at a sentencing hearing in federal court in San Diego.

-Assistant U.S. Attorney Peter Ko, who was brought on after the defendants were tried last year, admitted to “serious issues” with prosecutorial misconduct and asked the judge to vacate the men's felony convictions.
+Assistant U.S. Attorney Peter Ko, who was brought on after the defendants were tried last year, admitted to “serious issues” with prosecutorial misconduct and asked the judge to vacate the officers' felony convictions.

-He said his office does not agree with all of the allegations of misconduct but some were true.
+He said his office does not agree with all of the allegations but said errors were made.

 "There were pretty obviously serious issues that affect our ability to go forward" defending the convictions or seeking a new trial, Ko told the judge, according to the San Diego Union-Tribune.

-Note: This story has been updated to correct that only one man pleaded guilty to destroying government property, not four.